notmossyiguana/tyler-webring/README.md

    "button": https://example.com/examplebutton.png (or leave blank) }
 ```
-Remember to add a comma on the previous member.
+Remember to add a comma on the previous member!

 **Option 2 — Email**